itpudge/findjob/README.md

 findjob
 =======

-an android app for finding job. unfinished...
+An android app for finding job.
+Unfinished...